Rumodeus/privgen/README.md

 4 part 2: electric boogaloo. open your text file

+4 part 3: im going to shoot your knee. add a password if you want or click next

 5. click next and revel in your almost certainly empty wallet